CiscoDevNet/esxi-auto-installer/README.md

 # Usage

-Point a web browser at the system where Auto-Installer running.
+Point a web browser at the system where ESXi Auto-Installer running.

 ## First task: Upload ISO

 Auto-Installer does not come bundled with an ESXi Installation ISO file.
-Before you can use Auto-Installer you must upload an ESXi Installation ISO file.\
+Before you can use ESXi Auto-Installer you must upload an ESXi Installation ISO file.\
 From the main page click on "Upload ISO" in the top menu bar.\
 Click Browse to locate an ISO on your local machine.\
 After selecting a valid ESXi Installation ISO file, click Submit.